PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroToVariables.md

 Tomorrow we will cover descriptive analysis: what can we tell about the data by just looking at the data distribution and summary statistics?

-## Questions or issues?
-In case you have any questions please first ask your peers or send us a message on teams instead!
-We're available on working days from 9:00 tot 17:00.

 ## Resources
 - [https://swirlstats.com/students.html](https://swirlstats.com/students.html)